wdv4758h/pypy-extradoc/blog/draft/numpy_followup.rst

  3) It's not much fun.
 Frankly, working on ``cpyext``, debugging the crashes, and everything else that goes with it is not terribly fun, especially when you know that the end result will be slow.
-We've demonstrated we can build a much faster NumPy, in a way that's more fun, and given the people working on this are volunteers, that's important to keep us motivated.
+We've demonstrated we can build a much faster NumPy, in a way that's more fun, and given that the people working on this are volunteers, it's important to keep us motivated.

 C bindings vs. CPython C-API
 ----------------------------